Darxo/Hardened/README.md

 ### Combat

 - Your headshot chance is now displayed in the combat tooltip when targeting enemies
+- Introduce new **Bite Reach** effect, which reduces headshot chance by 10% and increases chance to receive headshot by 10%
+	- This effect is given to all Dogs, Wolfs and Hyenas
-- Introduce a new **Headless** effect, which sets the headarmor to 0 and redirects any attack to hit the body and grants immunity to **Distracted**.
-Ifrits, Spider Eggs, Headless Zombies, Saplings and Kraken Tentacles receive this new effect
+- Introduce a new **Headless** effect, which sets the headarmor to 0 and redirects any attack to hit the body and grants immunity to **Distracted**
+	- This effect is given to Ifrits, Spider Eggs, Headless Zombies, Saplings and Kraken Tentacles
 - Introduce a new **Unworthy Opponent** effect which prevents the character from granting experience on death, and give it to enemies which do not grant experience
 - Introduce a new cosmetic **Non-Combatant**, to non-combatant enemies, which explains that they do not need to be killed in order to win
 - Add tooltip for the duration of tile effects (smoke, flames, miasma)